craigsapp/midifile/README.md

 }
 ```

-The program will read the first filename it finds on the command-line,
+The above example program will read the first filename it finds on the
-or it will read from standard input if no arguments are found.
-Both binary
+command-line, or it will read from standard input if no arguments are
-Standard MIDI Files and ASCII representations of MIDI Files can be input
+found.
+Both binary Standard MIDI Files and ASCII representations of MIDI
-into the program.
-For example, save the following text in a file called
+Files can be input into the program.
+For example, save the following
-twinkle.txt to use as input data.
-This content represents the hex bytes
+text into a file called twinkle.txt to use as input data.
+This content
-for a MIDI file, which will automatically be parsed into a Standard MIDI
+represents the hex bytes for a MIDI file, which will automatically be
-File by the MidiFile class.
+parsed into a Standard MIDI File by the MidiFile class.

 ```
 4d 54 68 64 00 00 00 06 00 01 00 03 00 78 4d 54 72 6b 00 00 00 04 00 ff 2f